forestryio/forestry.io/hugo/content/_index.md

 blocks:
 hero:
   headline: A static CMS that **commits**
-  textline: 'Give your editors the power of Git.
-Create and edit Markdown-based content
+  textline: "Give your editors the power of Git. \nCreate and edit Markdown-based
-    with ease. '
+    content with ease. "
   ctas:
   - permalink: https://app.forestry.io/signup
     textline: Import Your Site Now